Sagni-prog/LaravelRepositoryGenetator/README.md

    }
 }
 ```
-And the following will be added in your project's config/app.js
+And the following will be automatically added in your project's config/app.js

 ```php
 App\Repositories\User\UserRepositoryServiceProvider::class,